broadinstitute/gatk/README.md

 * Starting with the beta release, you can download a GATK4 docker image from [our dockerhub repository](https://hub.docker.com/r/broadinstitute/gatk/)

+* A docker image for the current release can be found in the broadinstitute/gatk repository on dockerhub.
+Within the image simply run ./gatk-launch from the default directory.

 ## <a name="building">Building GATK4</a>

 * **To do a full build of GATK4, run:**